 A safety net for the mechanically impaired, AAA is a one-of-a-kind grease monkey support network that can be relied upon to rescue them at any time of day or night.
 Because deep down inside, you know that for every happy ending, there’s a 1990 Camaro on the side of the road somewhere with a skeleton in the front seat.

 Keep your head and face warm without the commitment (or testosterone) it takes to grow an actual beard!
 These knit beanies with detachable face fur are as funny as they are functional.
 From biker to barbarian, Viking to vagabond, there is a Beard Head for every taste and style.

 Nothing adds a bit of natural flair to an outdoor party better than a large piece of fruit that gets you drunk.
 Just hollow out a watermelon, insert the tap, and fill it up with your favorite beverage.
 Let them show off their inner DIY in the coolest way possible.

 It has been prophesied that the apocalypse will not come via comet or nuclear war, it will come when the world’s caffeine sources dry up.
 But that’s not for another 15 or 20 years.
 Until then, it should be approached with a complete lack of self-control.
-Give them a leg up at exam time with a buzz you should need a prescription for.
+Give them a leg up with a buzz you should need a prescription for.

 Whether it’s the simple act of putting together a résumé or the shifty art of mastering office politics, a new or soon-to-be graduate needs guidance from someone who has had their boots on the ground.
 They’ve put all this work into getting smart; don’t let them get stomped by some stone-dumb backstabber with a better plan.